Fox's Hannity revealed as mystery client of Trump's personal lawyer

 She ordered prosecutors to give Cohen's lawyers a copy of the seized materials before the next hearing.

-The unexpected naming of Hannity made him the latest outsized media personality to be drawn into the investigation's cast of unlikely supporting characters.
+The unexpected naming of Hannity made him the latest prominent media personality to be drawn into the investigation's cast of unlikely supporting characters.

 Daniels, whose real name is Stephanie Clifford, was another.
 As she arrived at the courthouse dressed in a lavender suit, photographers knocked over barricades as they scrambled to get pictures.